napari/docs/docs/naps/9-multiple-canvases.md

 * The application data model (`ViewerModel` + Layers) shall support multiple canvases.
 * The application shall natively display multiple canvases simultaneously.
     * There shall be a minimum of one canvas (current status) per viewer.
-    * There shall be a maximum of 8 canvases (tentative) per viewer.
 * All canvases shall share a common layer list and (unsliced) layer data.
 * Each canvas shall have independent:
     * Data slicing